Queen Street massacre

-The Queen Street massacre was a mass shooting which occurred on 8 December 1987 at Australia Post offices on 191 Queen Street in Melbourne, Victoria.

-University dropout Frank Vitkovic entered the building on the pretext of visiting a friend, and fired on office workers at random with an illegally modified M1 carbine, killing eight and injuring five.
+The Queen Street massacre was a mass shooting that occurred on 8 December 1987 at Australia Post offices on 191 Queen Street in Melbourne, Victoria when 22-year-old Frank Vitkovic, a former tennis player and law school withdrawee, entered the building on the pretext of visiting a friend, and opened fire on office workers at random with an illegally modified M1 carbine, killing eight and injuring five.
 After being disarmed, he crawled from an 11th-floor window and died on impact.

 Event

 Background

 Vitkovic was born on 7 September 1965 to a Croatian father and an Italian mother.
 Along with an older sister, he grew up in the Melbourne suburb of West Preston.
 He attended Redden Catholic College (formerly Immaculate Heart College, Preston, later renamed Samaritan Catholic College) in Preston.
-He was also a keen tennis player, winning a number of local club competitions, though his success was cut short by an ongoing knee injury.
-He started a law degree at Melbourne University in 1984 but, due to poor grades, had voluntarily discontinued that course in early 1987.
+He was also a keen tennis player, winning a number of local club competitions, but his career was derailed by an ongoing knee injury.
+He started a law degree course at Melbourne University in 1984 but, due to poor grades, had voluntarily discontinued that course in early 1987.

 Shooting

 On 8 December 1987 at around 4:20 p.m., Vitkovic entered the building at 191 Queen Street, Melbourne, carrying a sawn-off M1 carbine in a brown paper bag.
 Vitkovic went to the 5th floor office of the Telecom Employees Credit Co-operative where a former friend (and the primary target), Con Margelis, worked.
-Margelis was called to the counter and briefly spoke with Vitkovic, who then pulled his weapon from the bag.
-The weapon jammed and Margelis ducked behind a counter; Vitkovic then began firing, killing a young female office worker, Judith Morris.
+Margelis was called to the counter and briefly spoke with Vitkovic, who then presented his weapon from the bag.
+The weapon jammed, and Margelis ducked behind a counter; Vitkovic then began shooting, killing a young female office worker, Judith Morris.
 A robbery alarm was activated by a staff member at 4:22 p.m.
-Margelis escaped the office unharmed, and hid in the women's toilets.
+Margelis escaped the office unharmed, and hid in the women's restroom.
 Vitkovic took an elevator to the 12th floor, to the Australia Post philately security section.
 There, Vitkovic shot and injured a man and a woman, then pointed his gun at a woman sitting at her desk, only to pan his aim to the left and shoot Julie McBean and Nancy Avignone dead.
 A man in the corner office on that level, Warren Spencer, was also killed.